Austin Babywearing strives to provide up-to-date, evidence-based information and resources to our community. Below are resources for using a carrier.

 The carrier should be comfortable for you and your baby.
 If you do no feel comfortable and confident with the carry you are doing, have a spotter nearby to help you.

-If you need help using your carrier, join us as one of our two free monthly meetings.
+If you need help using your carrier, join us at our free monthly meeting.